“Sometimes the best laid plans of mice and men can go awry .”

 Mishaps help keep the ego in check.
 It is a quick reminder that backpacking is random and you aren’t perfect.
 I am far from the best backpacker on the planet.
 Truth be told, I probably make more mistakes than most; which is what makes me an expert on navigating mishaps, and misadventures.

 I’ve got reality check is every aspect of backpacking from horribly planning my trip, resulting in wasted time.
 I’ve had box of red wine break in my backpack, soaking and staining my clothes dark purple.
-I didn’t have the budget for new clothes so I had to wear the wine stained ones for the next three weeks until I got to Turkey.
+I didn’t have the budget for new clothes so I had to wear the wine stained ones for the next three weeks until I got to Turkey, a country that has dozens of things to do.
 I was half purple and smelled like I had bathed at vineyard for the next three very humble weeks.

 Makes you a Stronger person.

 When things go wrong, it is a kick in the butt.
 When you get kicked in the butt, you learn a lesson and gain some invaluable experience.
 When you make mistakes, you have to rely on your wit, insight, and ability to stay cool under pressure and try your best to resolve the situation.
 Through mishaps, these abilities are honed and finely tuned.
 (This still isn’t the case for me).
 It is part of the beauty of traveling, you learn how to deal with things on your own.
 You get to find out what you’re made of.
-When the chips are down, you have to figure your own way out of the sticky situation.
+When the chips are down, you have to figure your own way out of the sticky situation, if something goes wrong while you checking off your list of things to do in Montenegro.
 These moments change you.
 In these moments, you grow more as an experienced backpacker, but more importantly, as a person.
 You learn to utilize your strengths and avoid your weaknesses.

 For me, I learned, rather quickly, that I wasn’t made of glass.
 When things went wrong, it wasn’t the end of the world.
 I learned to sit back, catch my breath, and figure it out.
 I found out what worked and what didn’t and where i needed to make changes.

 A major weakness I used to have is that I wouldn’t book hostels in advance.
 It felt too planned for me, too set in concrete.
 When I am traveling, I like exploring the unknowns.
-I like to go where the road takes me and not necessarily know where I am going to end up.
+I like to go where the road takes me, from the big apple to wandering around Rome for three days.
+And not necessarily know where I am going to end up.
 I wanted to figure it out when I got there.
 Well, a few times I got there and every hostel in the city was booked leaving me wandering around the streets all night with valuables and money in tow in an area I didn’t really feel safe.
 As you can imagine around three or four in the morning, this was extremely old.
 Then I used my brain.
 (Is this becoming a habit?)
 I solved this by catching a ride to the airport and sleeping on a bench.
 I would definitely recommend this if ever you find yourself without a place to stay but I don’t know if it is legal to crash at an airport.
 I will say, no one bothered me throughout the night.

 As i have stated, mistakes have the potential to change the entire course of your trip.
 I have missed buses and trains due to time changes I was unaware of, causing me to catch trains the next day setting my trip on a whole different course.
 As a result of this, I have gone to places I originally wasn’t going to go, I have seen the most beautiful sunset of my life, and I have fallen in love with cities I had previously written off.
 All of this because I missed my ride and had to stay an extra day.
 Traveling mistakes have the potential to improve your trip.

-Yes, mishaps suck.
+Yes, mishaps suck they can ruin a trip if you let them.
 Misadventures are hard.
 But remember, there are both, good and bad sides of the coin.
 Over the years I have learned to change my perspective to see the good.
 I know it is better to embrace and learn from the mistakes I make on the road than to complain and fight them.
 Now I use them to fuel my passion for backpacking around this wide and wonderful world.
 I use them to test my strengths, my weakness, and to see what I am made of.
 I use them to grow and mold myself into the person I know I can be.
 I say …… we should embrace our mistakes, learn from our misadventures, and try to turn them into a masterpiece.